Frederick-Teye/django_celery_redis_flower_blog/README.md

 ##### web

 - **build**: Specifies the build context for the Docker image, using the current directory (`.`).
-- **command**: Defines the command to run when the container starts, pointing to the entrypoint script.
+- **command**: Supplies the development server process that the image’s ENTRYPOINT will exec (e.g. ["python","manage.py","runserver","0.0.0.0:8000"]).
 - **volumes**:
   - Mounts the current directory to `/app` in the container.
   - Mounts a named volume `static_data` to `/app/static_cdn` for static files.